edgedb/edgedb/docs/datamodel/scalars/numeric.rst

     Any number of arbitrary precision.

-    The EdgeDB philosophy is that using decimal type should be an explicit opt-in, but once used, the values should not be accidentally cast into a numeric type with less precision.
+    The EdgeDB philosophy is that using a decimal type should be an explicit opt-in, but once used, the values should not be accidentally cast into a numeric type with less precision.